dotBits/smart-search/README.txt

 = Why should I install this search goodness? =

+* You don't have to setup and mantain an indexing engine since Microsoft Bing crawls your website for you
 * Keep in mind that a large percentage of users, as the first act will scroll the page looking for a search input box - [Steve Krug]
-* Is not always easy to provide a lean navigation structure, especially when you have a deep content structure
+* Is not always easy to provide a lean navigation structure, especially when you have a deep content structure. <br>
+An efficient search and find approach leads to more page views.
 * Sooner or later, users will think "Let me find it" or "Let me see if is here".
 Allow them to do it well!
 * User experience is more pleasant if you can easily find what you need
 * A website with a good search engine gains reliability